filipszmid/BP-Microservices/README.md

   * format - checks if code is formatted
   * lint - runs all static code checkers with prospector
   * docker - build and ups docker image
-* CD - runs manually
+* CD - manually triggered automatic deploys to Oracle cloud environments and GH releases
+  * Deploy Testing - need to be successfully deployed testing environment
-  * bump_version - bump version of release and push a tag to repo
+  * bump_version - bump version of release and push a tag to repo - need to be reviewed to start
-  * publish_release - publishing new release
+  * publish_release - publishing new release in GH releases
+  * Deploy Production - after review and approve allowed user, code can be deployed to production
 * CI/CD - runs manually, includes CI and CD pipelines connected
-* Deploy - automatic deploys to Oracle cloud environments
-  * Testing - need to be successfully deployed testing environment
-  * Production - after review and approve allowed user, code can be deployed to production

 ## BP-Package
 This repository can install custom package.